01 of 06

 03 of 06

 In the example, the bottom card is the “seven of diamonds” and the spectator’s chosen card is the “ten of clubs.”
 (Remember, at this point, you don’t know the spectator’s card.
-I’m just showing it to you for the sake of the example.)
+This is just for the sake of the example.)

 04 of 06